-The Community Services, Housing, and Community Development Department (CSHCD), Spokane County Regional Behavioral Health (Administrative Services Organization) Division (SCRBH) strives to provide a behavioral health system of care which offers timely access to medically necessary recovery-focused behavioral health services, supports, and care coordination.
+The Community Services, Housing Department (CSD), Spokane County Regional Behavioral Health (Administrative Services Organization) Division (SCRBH) strives to provide a behavioral health system of care which offers timely access to medically necessary recovery-focused behavioral health services, supports, and care coordination.

 Authorized services must meet the Washington State Health Care Authority’s (HCA) definition of medical necessity, which means a requested service which is reasonably calculated to prevent, diagnose, correct, cure, alleviate, or prevent worsening of conditions in an individual that endangers life, or cause suffering of pain, or result in an illness or infirmity, or threaten to cause or aggravate a handicap, or cause physical deformity, or malfunction.
 There is no other equally effective, more conservative, or substantially less costly course of treatment available or suitable for the Individual requesting the service.
 For the purpose of this section, "course of treatment" may include mere observation or, where appropriate, no medical treatment at all per Washington Administrative Code (WAC).

-The CSHCD SCRBH is responsible for contracting and funding the following services for individuals in Adams, Ferry, Lincoln, Pend Oreille, Spokane, and Stevens counties:
+The CSD SCRBH is responsible for contracting and funding the following services for individuals in Adams, Ferry, Lincoln, Pend Oreille, Spokane, and Stevens counties:

-- Mental health crisis services and involuntary treatment evaluations for individuals within the Spokane Region Service Area (RSA);
+Mental health crisis services and involuntary treatment evaluations for individuals within the Spokane Regional Service Area (RSA);

 Within Available Resources, the CSHCD SCRBH ensures the provision of non-crisis behavioral health services, via state general funds, to individuals who meet financial eligibility standards and meet one of the following criteria: